worldofprasanna/showcase-terraform-k8s/README.md

 > Infrastructure repository for deploying the cat app

-If you want to know about the technologies used, please refer to [Architecture](Architecture.md)
+If you want to know about the requirements against this repo is built take a look here [Requirements](Requirements.md) If you want to know about the technologies used, please refer to [Tech Stack](TechStack.md)

+Note: The app is a very basic one, but the infrastructure is much more complex and can be scaled easily.
+This could be an over engineering for such a simple app, but this is just a repository to showcase my take on infrastructure.
+Though its fully functional and throughly tested, please use it with caution in production applications.

 ## Table of Contents